 }

 The terraform_remote_state data source can access output values from another Terraform configuration using the latest state file with a remote backend.
-For your networking configuration to access the governance configuration and dynamically retrieve Terraform resources properties, you must define outputs for the governance Terraform configuration.
-Without a defined output, the values cannot be used from outside of its configuration.
+For the networking configuration to access the governance configuration and dynamically retrieve Terraform resources properties, you must define outputs for the governance Terraform configuration.
+Without a defined output, the values can't be used from outside of its configuration.

-Your governance/outputs.tf file would look like the following:
+The governance/outputs.tf file would look similar to the following:

 output "iam_compartment_SANDBOX" {